Egalitarian Graph Orientations: Strongly connected orientations

 \section{Strongly connected orientations}

 In this section we will show how to find a strongly-connected orientation that minimizes the maximum indegree.
 First we argue that this would enable an interval routing scheme (as described in the introduction) with minimum table sizes.
 A routing table for a vertex $v$ assigns intervals to each outgoing arc that encode how a message should leave $v$.
-The size of a table is the number of intervals summed over all outgoing arcs.
+The size of a table for a given vertex $v$ is the number of intervals summed over all outgoing arcs from $v$.